kelmp/nets213-final/README.md

   around messy use of JSON strings
 - `src/qc.py` - our current implementation of quality control, which uses gold standard accuracies to vote on correct actions
-- `src/DnD-HIT.html` - our current implementation of the MTurk HIT
+- `DnDHitNoTemplateTagsGS.html` - the MTurk Gold Standard HIT
+- `DnDHitNoTemplateTagsMain.html` - THe MTurk main HIT

 ## Code Documentation